Fr33maan/redux-crud-async/README.md

 > FIND_CHANNEL_TAGS       -> GET channels/:channelId/tags/:tagId?
 > ADD_TAG_TO_CHANNEL      -> POST channels/:channelId/tags/:tagId? (if not tag id is set you must give an object to this function)
 > REMOVE_TAG_FROM_CHANNEL -> DELETE channels/:channelId/tags/:tagId
+> EMPTY_CHANNEL_TAGS      -> Sync action that will return an empty array

 3 status actions are dispatched for every async action : **START**,  **SUCCESS** and **ERROR**